mxw/moltres/README.md

     sudo apt-get install mysql-server

 and create a database `moltresdb` for use by a user named `moltres`.
 Then, create five tables: `gyms`, `raids`, `calls`, `rsvps`, and `permissions`.

 The script for this is in [setup/moltres.sql](setup/moltres.sql).
-Edit the password to something you want, then run at the command line with:
+Edit the password to whatever you want, then run at the command line with:

     mysql -u root -p < setup/moltres.sql

-    # this will prompt you for the MySQL root password, which is usually prompted for during the apt-get install
+    # This will prompt you for the MySQL root password, which is usually
+    # prompted for during the installation of mysql-server.
+If you never set
-    # if you never set up a root password, you can try running as the machine's root user.
+    # up a root password, you can try running as the machine's root user.
-    # Otherwise, you get to google how to reset a MySQL root password.
+    # Otherwise, you get to Google how to reset a MySQL root password.
-    # sudo mysql -u root < setup/moltres.sql

 Create a Discord bot account and add it to your server by following [these steps][discord-bot].

 When adding Moltres to your server, you must grant it the following permissions in the channels in which it's active:

-*  Read Messages
+- Read Messages
-*  Send Messages
+- Send Messages
-*  Manage Messages
+- Manage Messages
-*  Embed Links
+- Embed Links
-*  Read Message History
+- Read Message History
-*  Use External Emojis
+- Use External Emojis
-*  Add Reactions
+- Add Reactions

 Next, add a file `config.js` in the repo's root directory:

     cp setup/config.example.js config.js
-    vim config.js # or nano, emacs, whatever editor you prefer.
+    vim config.js # or nano, emacs, or whatever editor you prefer

-You may have noticed several references to "Guild IDs", "Channel IDs", and other IDs that are numbers and not names.
-You can get these IDs by enabling [**Developer Mode** in your Discord Client][discord-developer-mode], right-clicking the entities in question, and hitting Copy ID.
+You may have noticed several references to guild IDs, channel IDs, and other IDs that are numbers and not names.
+You can get these IDs by enabling [Developer Mode][discord-dev-mode] in your Discord client, right-clicking the entities in question, and selecting Copy ID.

-And finally, after all of that configuration, execute:

-    ./moltres.sh

 Usage
 -----

+To run Moltres, simply execute

+    ./moltres.sh

+once all the setup has been completed.
 In order for Moltres to be useful, you'll have to manually add gym records to the `gyms` table, either via MySQL INSERT queries, or using the `$add-gym` command, e.g.,

     $add-gym galaxy-sphere kendall 42.362374 -71.084384 Galaxy: Earth Sphere

-You can then retrieve these with:

-    $gym galaxy-sphere
-    $search sphere # alias for $search-gym
-    $gyms kendall # alias for $ls-gyms

 Contribution
 ------------